srImathE satakOpAya nama:

 Similar to nanjIyar‘s introduction.

 Previously nammAzhwAr said emperumAn has a friendly attitude towards everyone.
 Though he is friendly, he is still the owner of unlimited and great realms (material realm and spiritual realm).
-The one who is approaching him is too simple and have very inferior senses, etc. With this, how can emperumAn be approached?
+The one who is approaching him is too simple and has very inferior senses etc. With this, how can emperumAn be approached?
 When a boat is being tossed around in the ocean, would it not naturally be pushed to the shore?
 Similarly, emperumAn’s greatness will push the jIvAthmA to the ultimate goal.
 But, what if the jIvAthmA resists seeing his disqualification and emperumAn‘s purity?
 At that time, the jIvAthmA needs to meditate on the relationship between emperumAn and himself and realize that he is also a part of emperumAn‘s wealth – this sambandha gyAnam (understanding the relationship between oneself and bhagavAn) is all that is required to approach him.

 A merchant travels to a distant land while his wife was pregnant to earn money.
 She gives birth to a child and he grows up as years pass by.
 Following the family tradition, the grown-up boy too travels to the same location and camps where his father is doing business.
-They dont know their father-son relationship yet.
+They do not know their father-son relationship yet.
 A dispute arises between them where they setup their shop and that leads to physical fight.
 At that time, another person who knows both of them arrives there and highlights their relationship.
-At once they give up their fight and feels sorry for the days that were lost in-between.
+At once they give up their fight and feel sorry for the days lost in-between.
 The son submits all his wealth to the father and abides by his father’s desire.

-adangu ezhil sampaththu adangak kaNdu
+adangu ezhil sambaththu adangak kaNdu

-Isan adangu ezhil ahthenRu adanguga uLLE
+Isan adangu ezhil ahdhenRu adanguga uLLE

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)